zeroluck/docs/sources/admin-guide/openid-connect/index.md

 ### Custom Client Registration

 Using interception scripts you can customize client registration behavior.
 For example, by default oxAuth allows new clients access to default scopes only.
-With a custom client registration interception script it iss possible to allow access to more scopes.
+With a custom client registration interception script it is possible to allow access to more scopes.
 For instance, we can use redirect_uri to determine if we need to allow access to additional scopes or not.

 To access the interface for custom scripts in oxTrust, navigate to Configuration > Custom Scripts > Custom Client Registration.